mattpe/wbma/docs/w3-NativeBase.md

 ## 3/2019

 ---
-### Task A: Convert the app we've made so far to use Material-UI
+### Task A: Convert the app we've made so far to use NativeBase
 1. Continue last exercise.
 Create a new branch with git.
 1. Study [this article](https://blog.bitsrc.io/11-react-native-component-libraries-you-should-know-in-2018-71d2a8e33312) and [NativeBase](https://nativebase.io/)
 1. Convert the app we've made so far to use NativeBase